Benjamin T. Onderdonk: Consecrators

+Ouster of DeGrasse

+In the late 1830s, Onderdonk pressured Isaiah DeGrasse, an African American college graduate and aspiring deacon, to withdraw from the General Theological Seminary.
+Onderdonk argued that DeGrasse's presence would alienate Southern students and jeopardize the institution's viability.
+DeGrasse withdrew.

 The Carey Affair

 A strong supporter of the Oxford Movement, Onderdonk became embroiled in a controversy surrounding the ordination of Arthur Carey.
 Carey, a candidate for the ministry acknowledged even by his detractors as being of superb intellect and dedication, and also of an excellent Christian character, was like Onderdonk greatly influenced by the Oxford Movement.

 As his ordination approached, Carey was examined by the Rev. Dr. Hugh Smith, Rector of St. Peter's, New York (where he had been assigned).
 During this interview, Carey professed views that were sympathetic to Roman Catholicism, and thereafter Smith and some other clergy and laymen opposed Carey's ordination.
 At Smith's insistence, Onderdonk conducted an inquiry, which ultimately found Carey to be suitable for ordination, which was celebrated in 1843.
 The dispute did not end there, and a number of letters were published accusing Carey and ultimately Onderdonk of being overly sympathetic to Roman Catholicism.
 This controversy spread beyond the Diocese, and at least one other Diocese, that of Ohio, adopted a resolution condemning Onderdonk.